AlekseiAgapov/AmaAgo/README.md

 # AmAgo
-This repository contains a code used for data analysis in a scientific paper "Prokaryotic Argonaute nuclease cooperates with co-encoded RNase to acquire guide RNAs and target invader DNA".
+This repository contains a code used for data analysis in a scientific paper "Prokaryotic Argonaute nuclease cooperates with co-encoded RNase to acquire guide RNAs and target invader DNA" published in Nucleic Acids Research https://doi.org/10.1093/nar/gkae345

 ## What is this project for?
 This is the code that was used for NGS analysis published in paper ...